-- Five student entries per teacher; one artwork entry per student; individual student work only; collaborative pieces will not be accepted
+- Only 1 entry per student – Individual student work only; collaborative pieces will not be accepted

 Media Category Descriptions

-DRAWING – Mark-making done with manual or mechanical instruments on a 2D surface. (eg.pastels, ink, pencil, charcoal, etc. or any combination of drawing media)
+DRAWING – Mark-making done with manual or mechanical instruments on a 2D surface. (eg.pastels, ink, pencil, charcoal, etc.)

 PAINTING – Work created by applying paint/pigment to a 2D surface.